This is not uncommon: everything is going according to plan in your pond when, seemingly out of nowhere, algae starts rearing its ugly head.

-This is highly appreciated if you don’t want the snails to reproduce too quickly.
+This is highly appreciated if you don’t want snails that reproduce too quickly and become a pest.

 An interesting thing about the Japanese Trapdoor Snail is that, same as with Mystery Snails, it will try to float away when the water becomes contaminated or too dirty.
 This makes the surfacing snails a good indicator of water quality in a pond.

 Finally, this is likely one of the very few snails that are able to survive winter in the Northern regions of the United States.

 Their ability to eat algae plus their hardiness is why other pond owners and I love them.

 - What it eats: Biofilm and surface algae, filamentous algae (if not too hard)

 - Temperature range: Prefers 68 to 85 °F or 20 to 30 °C, but is hardy enough to survive winters

 - Maximum size: Up to 3 inches (7.6 cm)

 Are there ways to clean your pond without adding algae-eating fish to it?

 Although adding reliable algae-eating fish to your pond can be a good natural approach to cleaning it from unwanted growth, there are other methods that I’d like you to consider.